WeskerQ/retro/README.md

-# formally known as "-"
+# formerly known as "-"
 made for me and s_o